-Is remote work simply something that employees crave, or is there more to consider as a business?
+Today, remote work is a necessity, but is there more to consider as a business?

 Technology started allowing us to work remotely in the early 2000s.
 Laptops, VPN, and increased internet bandwidth set this trend in motion, originally allowing people to connect to corporate networks from home to access email, file servers or other corporate systems they depended on to perform their daily duties.